Automating SSH Key Setup: Introducing sshRemoteSetup

 sshRemoteSetup follows an elegant step-by-step process:

-1. Local Key Generation - Creates a unique ED25519 key pair on your Windows machine, named to match each remote server (e.g., id_ed25519_192.168.1.100)
+1. Local Key Generation - Creates a unique ED25519 key pair on your local machine, named to match each remote server (e.g., id_ed25519_192.168.1.100)

 2. Password Bootstrap - Uses your provided password to authenticate and connect to the remote machine (this is the only time you need the password)